-5.3.7 Cattermole Slough Flex Use 5.3.7.1 Objectives
+5.3.7 Cattermole Slough Flex Use

 Along the western side of the peninsula along the Cattermole Slough in an area that is designated for Marine Services or Educational and Institutional, there exists an area that will have a flexible zoning to incorporate possible residential use.
-The rationale is that depending on market demand, land availability, or other considerations, these lands may be developed in whole, or in part, to reflect adjacent land-uses.
+The rationale is that demand, land availability, depending on market or other considerations, these lands may be developed in whole, or in part, to reflect adjacent land-uses.